Pretence Or pretence – British vs. American English

 American English

-Both spellings of the word “pretence/pretence” are correct; however, they are only accepted in their respective dialects.
-While “pretence” with a “c” at the end is the conventional spelling in British English, “pretence” with an “s” at the end is the conventional spelling in American English.
+Both spellings of the word “pretence/pretense” are correct; however, they are only accepted in their respective dialects.
+While “pretence” with a “c” at the end is the conventional spelling in British English, “pretense” with an “s” at the end is the conventional spelling in American English.
 It is crucial to keep uniformity in your paper, sticking to your chosen writing style.
 This also includes following only one dialect to maintain academic integrity and credibility.

 • British English: “Pretence”

-• American English: “pretence”
+• American English: “Pretense”

 • Under the pretence of needing advice, she visited the professor.